-The purpose of the assignment is to help students reflect on their understanding of, and ability to develop, partnerships with clients in the home care setting.
+The context of practice in community home health challenges the problem-based or disease-driven model of nursing care and confronts the nurse with the need to engage with the client on their terms.
+The purpose of this assignment is to prompt students to reflect on their understanding of, and ability to develop, partnerships with clients as they work towards addressing health issues.
 Specifically, the focus will be on how relationship-building influences decision-making with clients, as these are two facets of partnership that are integral to the provision of safe and appropriate care.
 The goal is to consider the challenges you encounter, and changes to your practice required, as you develop partnerships with clients in this new context.
+The process of engaging with clients, not the outcomes in and of themselves, is the focus of this reflection.